ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The terms and concepts related to Concise Data Definition Language (CDDL) {{RFC8610}}, Concise Binary Object Representation (CBOR) {{RFC8949}}, and COSE {{RFC9052}}{{RFC9053}}.

 * The terms and concepts related to CoAP {{RFC7252}} and group communication for CoAP {{I-D.ietf-core-groupcomm-bis}}.
-Unless otherwise indicated, the term "endpoint" is used here following its OAuth definition, aimed at denoting resources such as /token and /introspect at the AS, and /authz-info at the RS.
-This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol".
+Unless otherwise indicated, the term "endpoint" is used here following its OAuth definition {{RFC6749}}, aimed at denoting resources such as /token and /introspect at the AS, and /authz-info at the RS.
+The CoAP definition, which is "\[a\]n entity participating in the CoAP protocol" {{RFC7252}}, is not used in this document.

 * The terms and concepts for protection and processing of CoAP messages through OSCORE {{RFC8613}} and through Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} in group communication scenarios.
 These especially include: